What is WiFi? Definition, Types, and Process

 How to Set Up a WiFi Network

-Setting up a WiFi network involves a few basic steps.
+It's not that complicated to set up a WiFi; you only need to follow simple steps.
 Start by connecting the wireless router to the ISP's modem.
-This connection establishes the link between the local network and the internet.
+This will create a connection between the local network and the internet.
 Once the router is connected, choose a secure password and a unique network name to ensure the network's security.

-Router placement is crucial for optimal signal strength and coverage.
+Router placement is also important for optimal signal strength and coverage.
 Place the router in a central location within the desired coverage area, away from walls and other obstacles that could interfere with the signal.
-If the coverage is limited, consider using WiFi extenders or mesh networks to extend the signal to more distant areas.
+If the coverage is limited, consider using WiFi extenders or WiFi 6 mesh systems to extend the signal to more distant areas.

 Common WiFi Problems and Solutions